lytedev/lyric_screen/readme.md

 ![Screenshot of LyricScreen control panel page][ss_controlpanel]

 **NOTE**: This is a very alpha-level work-in-progress.
-It is possibly suitable for very basic on-premises single-user uses, but not much else.
+It is possibly suitable for very basic on-premises single-user uses, but not much else, but since documentation is extremely spartan, you will likely need to figure things out on your own.
+If you file an issue, I'll get to it!

 ## Setup